mscarey/AuthoritySpoke/docs/guides/create_holding_data.rst

 if so they would be listed together in square brackets in the JSON.

     >>> print(oracle.holdings[0].inputs[0])
-    "the Fact it is false that <the Java API> was an original work"
+    the fact it was false that <the Java API> was an original work

 The curly brackets around ``{the Java API}`` indicate that the parser